garylirocks/quickrefs/authentication_and_authorization.markdown

 - Specify scopes, redirection url etc;
 - Get a *client_id* and a *client_secret* ;

-It's goal is to obtain an *access_token* to access protected resources
+Its goal is to obtain an *access_token* to access protected resources

 - OAuth2.0 does not specify the format of *access_token*, it's up to the implementation, it can be JWT, or something else;
 - There are four flows: